 Roast potatoes are served for Sunday dinner in Ireland and often accompany roast chicken, roast beef, Yorkshire pudding, and vegetable side dishes like mashed rutabaga, carrot and parsnip mash, or cauliflower cheese.

 Here you'll find my step-by-step tutorial for making the best roast potatoes with a crispy exterior and fluffy interior.
 This is one of my favorite potato recipes of all.

 Pre-heat your oven to 400 degrees Fahrenheit.
 A very hot oven is needed to create that golden outer crust.

 Many people roast potatoes by tossing them into the pan alongside their meat.
 This way the potatoes will soften and cook, but will never develop a tantalizing, golden appeal.
 The problem is with the oven temperature.
 Meat is usually cooked at temperatures between 300 degrees and 350 degrees.
 Fine for meat, but much too low for crisping.

 In addition, the steam from the meat cooks the potatoes, so it is impossible to create the dry heat required for lovely roasties.
 The solution is two ovens, but if like me you only have one, just cook the meat first and then let it sit while the potatoes do their thing.

 2. Potato Size:

 The next big decision is choosing your potatoes.
-I like russet potatoes, since they cook up a little “flourier” on the inside, and crisp up nicely on the outside.
-If you prefer a softer roastie then pick a Yukon Gold variety.
+I like russet potatoes, since they cook up a little "flourier" on the inside, and crisp up nicely on the outside.
+If you prefer a softer roastie then pick Yukon Gold potatoes.